nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 ## Step 9: Exit VM

 To exit the VM, type "exit".
 Type "exit" again if a message says there are unfinished jobs, but you know nothing is running and you are done working in the shell.
 This brings you back to the Google Cloud Shell terminal.
 Type "exit" one more time to completely close the shell panel.

+!!! tip

-Note that closing the VM does not stop the instance!
+    Closing the VM does not stop the instance!

 ## Step 10: Stop or delete the instance